Using vSphere Certificate Manager to Replace SSL Certificates

 • These certificates issued by the VMCA will be trusted outside of vSphere.

 • VMware does not recommend operating VMCA as a subordinate (or intermediate) certificate authority.
-If you choose this option, you might encounter significant complexity and the potential for a negative impact to your security, and an unnecessary increase in your operational risk.
+Choosing this option might encounter significant complexity and the potential for a negative impact to the security, and an unnecessary increase in operational risk.
 For example, a rogue administrator with full access to the vCenter could mint fully trusted and valid certificates that are trusted all the way up to the organization’s Root CA

 Replace all vSphere Certificates and Keys with custom CA Certificates and Keys (use Option 5):